IkramCaffoor/Overview/README.md

 I'm a **Cybersecurity & IT undergraduate** who works both sides of the fight — breaking into systems as an attacker, and reading the same attacks from a defender's seat.
 On offense I focus on web app pentesting, network exploitation, and privilege escalation.
 On defense I train on SOC alert triage, log analysis, and incident response.

-Currently working toward **OSCP**, and building tooling that speeds up recon and reporting during assessments.
+I build tooling that speeds up recon and reporting during assessments, and document every compromise with a proper risk write-up — the way it'd be done on a real engagement.

 </td>
 <td width="40%">